thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-03-31-rachel-uwa-school-machines-making-make-believe.markdown

 The philosophy of the school throughout this journey has taken a considerably more personal tone.
 The school looks deeply at human connections, branching outwards through art, technology, design and creative practices.
 Some of Rachel's personal work looks at issues such as intimacy and digital technology.

-The Berlin office of ThoughtWorks hosted the event with the support of community manager [Stephanie Kunsleben](https://www.linkedin.com/in/stephanie-kunsleben-036628130/).
-Andrew McWilliams, one of the Directors of ThoughtWorks Arts, [also spoke at the event](/blog/showcase-art-tech-thoughtworks-germany/).
+The Berlin office of Thoughtworks hosted the event with the support of community manager [Stephanie Kunsleben](https://www.linkedin.com/in/stephanie-kunsleben-036628130/).
+Andrew McWilliams, one of the Directors of Thoughtworks Arts, [also spoke at the event](/blog/showcase-art-tech-thoughtworks-germany/).